istio/istio/doc/ARCHITECTURE.md

 - [The manager](#the-manager)
 - [Istio and Kubernetes](#istio-and-kubernetes)

-## Problem statement
+## Context

-As we move towards a world where cloud developers think in terms of microservices, rather than in terms of low level resources like VMs and firewalls, there is a need for a simplifying technology that can take care of common cross-cutting capabilities around service communication and management such as secure interconnect, load balancing, service discovery, rate limiting, authentication, access control, monitoring, logging, etc. Having a common, open and uniform way to enable these capabilities across services, independent of environment, makes services thinner and portable, teams more agile and focused on core business logic, enables sweeping changes through configuration, and makes it easy to monitor the entire service fabric uniformly.
-Such a fabric can help enterprises have a shared horizontal layer which can be maintained by central ops teams and make service teams and code lighter and network agnostic.
+As we move towards a world where cloud developers think in terms of microservices, rather than in terms of low level resources like VMs and firewalls, there is a need for a simplifying technology that can take care of common cross-cutting capabilities around service communication and management such as secure interconnect, service discovery & load balancing, staged rollouts, A/B testing, intelligent rate limiting, authentication, access control, monitoring, logging, etc. Having a common, open and uniform way to enable these capabilities across services, independent of the platform, makes services thinner and portable, teams more agile and focused on core business logic, enables sweeping changes through configuration, and makes it easy to monitor the entire service mesh uniformly.
+Such a mesh can help enterprises have a shared horizontal layer which can be maintained by central ops teams and make service teams and code lighter and network agnostic.

-## High-level composition
+## High-level Architecture

-Istio consists of three major components:
+The Istio service mesh consists of three major components:

 - **Proxy**.
 The Istio proxy is designed to mediate inbound and outbound traffic for all Istio-managed services.
 It enforces access control and usage policies, and provides rich routing, load balancing, and protocol conversion.
-The Istio proxy is based on the
+The Istio proxy is based on
-[Envoy proxy](https://lyft.github.io/envoy/) with extensions to fit within the Istio service mesh.
+[Envoy](https://lyft.github.io/envoy/) with extensions to fit within the Istio service mesh.

 - **Mixer**.
 The Istio mixer is the nexus of the Istio service mesh.
 The proxy delegates policy decisions to the mixer, and both the proxy and Istio-managed services direct all telemetry data to the mixer.
 The mixer includes a flexible plugin model enabling it to interface to a variety of host environments and configured backends, abstracting the proxy and Istio-managed services from these details.

-- **Manager**.
+- **Configuration Manager**.
 The Istio manager is used to configure Istio deployments and propagate configuration to the other components of the system, including the Istio mixer and the Istio proxies deployed in the mesh.